 At Grow Wellness Group, we welcome you and your teen to get connected in a space that’s warm, inviting, comfortable and compassionate.
 Whether you’re struggling with parenting a pre-teen or teen or have a child that is struggling either outwardly or inwardly, it can be incredibly helpful to know there’s someone to talk to.

-Our child & teen therapists work with pre-teens and teens in the areas of: depression, anxiety, trauma, loss, divorce & blended families, loneliness, low self-esteem and confidence building, impulse-control, navigating friendships and relationships, autism, issues with body image and/or eating disorders, along with helping them identify emotions and what to do with them (both the good and the not-so-good), learn mindfulness, self-compassion authenticity and more.
+Our Naperville teen therapists work with pre-teens and teens in the areas of: depression, anxiety, trauma, loss, divorce & blended families, loneliness, low self-esteem and confidence building, major life transitions, impulse-control, navigating friendships and relationships, autism, issues with body image and/or eating disorders, along with helping them identify emotions and what to do with them (both the good and the not-so-good), learn mindfulness, self-compassion authenticity and more.